-The AAC also offers several single level classes outside the ATChC framework.
-These classes offer additional challenges and opportunities for the handler to showcase his/her dog's individual skills.
-With the exception of Challenge, these classes are open to all dogs otherwise eligible to compete.
+The AAC also offers a number of classes outside the ATChC framework.
+These classes offer additional challenges and opportunities for the handler to showcase his/her dogs individual skills.

 3.1 - AAC Titles

 Agility performance shall be tested on multiple levels, resulting in the award of separate titles upon fulfillment of the minimum requirements for each, as described below.
 Qualifying scores and titles earned in the Regular, Special and Veteran categories can be combined to make up the requirements for any AAC Title.
 Qualifying scores and titles earned are recorded under the name of the course-designing Judge.
 All AAC titles requirements must be earned under at least two different judges.